Who wins the Tyrese Haliburton vs. Giannis Antetokounmpo matchup in tonight's game?

 Giannis Antetokounmpo & the Bucks

-- Milwaukee is 10th in the NBA at 44.5 rebounds per game.
-That's similar to the 43.8 its opponents average.
+- The 44.5 rebounds per game Milwaukee averages rank 10th in the NBA.
+Its opponents grab 44 per outing.

-- The Bucks knock down 14.5 three-pointers per game (sixth-most in the league) at a 38.4% rate (fourth-best in the NBA), compared to the 11.5 per game their opponents make at a 33.5% rate.
+- The Bucks hit 14.3 three-pointers per game (seventh-most in the league) while shooting 38% from deep (fifth-best in the NBA).
+They are making three more threes per contest than their opponents, who drain 11.3 per game while shooting 32.9%.

-- Milwaukee has committed 1.4 more turnovers per game than its opponents, averaging 13.1 (15th in NBA play) while forcing 11.7 (27th in the league).
+- Milwaukee has lost the turnover battle by 1.4 turnovers per game, committing 13 (15th in NBA play) while forcing 11.6 (28th in the league).

 Sportsbook Promo Codes